George Godsey: College

 Godsey played under George O'Leary at Georgia Tech.
 He served as a back-up his freshman and sophomore years, before winning the starting job entering his junior year.
 In his first year as a starter in 2000, Godsey threw for 2,906 yards and 23 touchdowns; he also had the sixth best passing efficiency in the country.
 The team went 9–2 that year and made it to the Peach Bowl, where Godsey tore his ACL.

 As a senior in 2001, Godsey completed 241 passes for 3,085 yards, both of which are school records.
 His final college game was a victory in the Seattle Bowl against 11th-ranked Stanford.
 Godsey was named the game's MVP after passing for 226 yards and a touchdown.

 Godsey finished his college career as the most accurate passer in Georgia Tech history, with a career completion percentage of 63.3 He also has the third most passing touchdowns in school history with 41.

-Godsey was an exceptional student at Georgia Tech, specifically excelling within the field of computer science, where he was tutored by future Google Product Manager Ricky Jashnani.